Issam Sartawi: Clashes over the Rogers Plan

 In summer 1970, the APO came into conflict with several other Palestinian factions.
 The context for the dispute was Gamal Abdel Nasser's acceptance, on behalf of the United Arab Republic (UAR) of the Second Rogers Plan, a June 1970 proposal by the United States to bring a halt to the ongoing War of Attrition.
 Nasser accepted the plan on 22 July.
 Many Arabs, especially Palestinians, viewed Nasser's move as a capitulation, and had expected him to keep fighting until Israel was defeated.

 On 1 August 1970, the AOLP released a joint statement with Ahmed Zarur's Arab Palestine Organisation, in which they held that Nasser's acceptance of the proposal was merely tactical and temporary, in order to allow the UAR to rebuild its strength.
 The two organisations stated that they rejected both the Rogers Plan and attempts to exploit Nasser's acceptance of it to sow division amongst Arabs.

 On 3 August, Sartawi stated that both the APO and AOLP rejected peaceful solutions with Israel in general and the Rogers Plan in particular, but that the UAR had the right to use diplomacy as a weapon.
-The historian Yezid Sayigh records that PFLP and Arab Liberation Front gunmen attacked APO and AOLP offices on 5 and 9 August and "desisted only after the intervention of Fatah."
-Sartawi later described to Uri Avnery how he organised the AOLP's defence against the PFLP attack on its office, having learned in advance that the attack was coming.
+The Palestinian historian Yezid Sayigh records that PFLP and Arab Liberation Front gunmen attacked APO and AOLP offices on 5 and 9 August and "desisted only after the intervention of Fatah."
+Sartawi later described to Israeli peace activist Uri Avnery how he had organised the AOLP's defence against the PFLP attack on its office, having learned in advance that the attack was coming.

-In December 1970 the CIA analyst Carolyn McGiffert Ekedahl assessed that the AOLP was "fiercely defensive of its independence" and, while politically aligned with the pan-Arab, socialist views of the Ba'ath parties, was not tied to the rulers of either Syria or Iraq.
+In December 1970, CIA analyst Carolyn McGiffert Ekedahl assessed that the AOLP was "fiercely defensive of its independence" and, while politically aligned with the pan-Arab, socialist views of the Ba'ath parties, was not tied to the rulers of either Syria or Iraq.

 The analyst added that Sartawi seemed to have "fanatic characteristics."